kolayne/find_most_similar_image/README.md

 Precalculation (or onflight) mode:
-  --fork FORK, -f FORK  Number of parallel processes for precalculation (DEFAULT 1) --dir DIR, -d DIR     Path to the direcotory with images to precalculate data for --split-depth SPLIT_DEPTH, -s SPLIT_DEPTH
+  --fork FORK, -f FORK  Number of parallel processes for precalculation (DEFAULT 1) --dir DIR, -d DIR     Path to the directory with images to precalculate data for --split-depth SPLIT_DEPTH, -s SPLIT_DEPTH
                         When calculating average colors, all images are split into SPLIT_DEPTH**2 rectangles, average color is calculated for each of them.
 (DEFAULT 4)